Email Warmup

 If your cold email platform includes warm-up, it might be "good enough" early on.
 Teams usually switch to a dedicated warm-up tool when they want more control, better reporting, or stronger mailbox diversity across providers.

-We ranked each warm-up tool on the stuff that actually affects inbox placement, not how slick the UI looks.
+We evaluated each warm-up tool on the criteria that actually affect inbox placement, not surface-level features.

 What we scored (and why):

+Network quality and diversity.
 Warm-up is simulated engagement.
-If the network is small, repetitive, or low quality, you can end up with patterns that do not help long-term.
+If the network is small, repetitive, or low quality, you can end up with patterns that don't help long-term.
 Tools scored higher when they were built on larger, more diverse mailbox pools.

-Some tools bundle useful deliverability add-ons (like blacklist monitoring or spam testing).
-We treated these as bonus points only if they were practical and not just upsell bait.
+Extras that matter.
+Some tools bundle useful deliverability add-ons like blacklist monitoring or spam testing.
+We treated these as bonus points only if they were practical and not upsell bait.

 Does email warm-up still work in 2026?